molleraj/ti95interface/README.md

 TI-95 operation:

 Press I/O to access input/output menus first.
 Then select TAP for tape storage operations (F1).
 Select RD (F1) to read a file from cassette (PC/Arduino) or WRT (F2) to write a file to cassette (PC/Arduino).
-Only run scripts on the computer (listed below) after pressing OK at "PRESS PLAY" or "PRESS RECORD" prompts.
+Only run scripts on the computer (listed below) after pressing OK at "PRESS PLAY" or before pressing OK at "PRESS RECORD" prompts.

 Included files: